 Plans for developing under-used land at Liverpool’s Kings Dock first emerged in early 2000.
 Initial reviews considered a range of options for the site and a concert arena and convention centre facility was identified as most likely to make the biggest impact on employment, the local economy and Liverpool's national profile.
 Plans were drawn up for the facility's construction, and in May 2005 Bob Prattey was recruited as Chief Executive to lead the building of the team to manage, market and operate the new centre.

-The MOBO Awards, MTV Europe Music Awards, Davis Cup Tennis, GB Judo World Cup, European Team Badminton Championships, the Vitality Netball World Cup Liverpool 2019, the World Gymnastics Championships 2022 have all taken place at the arena.
-International superstars such as Sir Paul McCartney and Beyoncé have also graced the venue’s main stage, along with national comedy heroes like John Bishop and Russell Howard.
+The Eurovision Song Contest, MOBO Awards, MTV Europe Music Awards, Davis Cup Tennis, GB Judo World Cup, European Team Badminton Championships, the Vitality Netball World Cup Liverpool 2019, the World Gymnastics Championships 2022 have all taken place at the arena.
+International superstars such as Sir Paul McCartney and Beyoncé have also graced the venue’s main stage, along with national comedy heroes like Peter Kay and Alan Carr.
 They appreciate everything that the venue has to offer and have selected us above our competitors to host their major events.

 We developed the waterfront site with the construction of Exhibition Centre Liverpool.
 This state-of-the-art adjoining facility allows The ACC Liverpool Group to offer even more flexible event space.
 It takes the campus to the next level, providing an even more flexible venue to stage a variety of event types, including exhibitions, conferences and standing concerts.
 Space by M&S Bank Arena Liverpool is for live events of up to 7,000 floor capacity in Exhibition Centre Liverpool.